Doctoral Programme in Clinical Research - Admission Criteria and Instructions for Applicants

 Please make sure that all attachments are good-quality, easy to read, full colour scans or photographs of the complete required document.
 Attachments that do not meet these requirements may be rejected.

-The applicants who have completed their prior degree in a country other than Finland and who are granted a study right in this call, need to deliver either the original degree certificates or certified copies of the original degree certificates and their translations to the University of Turku, as instructed in the admission notification, on 6 September 2024 at the latest.
+The applicants who have completed their prior degree in a country other than Finland and who are granted a study right in this call, need to deliver either the original degree certificates or certified copies of the original degree certificates and their translations to the University of Turku, as instructed in the admission notification, on 7 March 2025 at the latest.
 If the admitted applicant does not deliver the required certificates by the deadline, they forfeit the study right.
 Instructions on delivering certificates and country-specific requirements.

-• NB!
+NB!
 Please keep your original degree certificates and other relevant educational documents at hand during the application process.

-7. Verification of language proficiency (if needed)
+1. Verification of language proficiency (if needed)

-• If the applicant is required to prove their language proficiency with a language test, a scanned certificate of a completed language test must be attached to the application
+If the applicant is required to prove their language proficiency with a language test, a scanned certificate of a completed language test must be attached to the application.

-8. Copy of valid passport
+1. Copy of a valid passport

 Attach a copy of your valid passport or official identification card with photo and information on citizenship.
 If you have a Finnish personal identity code and you have entered it on the application form, you do not need to attach a copy of your passport.

-Letter of support for the collaboration provided by the representative of the research organisation / principal investigator, if the data is mainly collected outside the University of Turku or TYKS Expert Responsibility Area.
+1. Letter of support for the collaboration provided by the representative of the research organisation/ principal investigator, if the data is mainly collected outside the University of Turku or the Varha collaborate area.
+Attach as “other attachment” in the application form.

-10. Supervisor's comment on the funding, if the thesis work is a main job for the applicant (not required when applied for the Turku School of Economics).
+2. Supervisor's comment on the funding, if the thesis work is a main job for the applicant (not required for the Turku School of Economics).
+Attach as “other attachment” in the application form.

-When applying for the right to study for a doctoral degree at the Faculty of Social Sciences, Faculty of Science, Faculty of Technology or Turku School of Economics, the required attachments may vary from the above-mentioned.
-Please check and follow the instructions of the faculty in question.
+When applying for the right to study for a doctoral degree in the Faculty of Social SciencesFaculty of ScienceFaculty of Technology or Turku School of Economics the required attachments may vary from the above-mentioned.
+Please check and follow the detailed instructions on the web pages of the faculty in question.

 The applicant must deliver all required documents by the end of the application period.
-Any late submissions will not be processed.
+Any late

 Assessment of applications

 The steering committee of the DPCR will review the applications.
-The applications may also be sent for evaluation to national and/or international reviewers.
+The applications may be sent for evaluation to national and/or international reviewers.
 The research plans attached to the applications may be checked with the Turnitin OriginalityCheck plagiarism detection software in accordance with the University of Turku quality assurance system.

 Decisions

-If the admitted applicant does not give the notification by the end of the allotted time period mentioned above, the applicant forfeits the study place.
+An admitted applicant has to notify the University of Turku of their acceptance of the study place by 3:00 pm (local Finnish time) on 13 December 2024 according to the instructions given in the admission notification.
+If the admitted applicant does not give the notification by the end of the allotted period of time mentioned above, the applicant forfeits the study place.
 A person admitted to more than one university or polytechnic degree programme only notifies the one educational institution at which they choose to accept the study place.
-Notification, i.e. accepting a study place, is binding and may not be cancelled or changed later.
+Notification, i.e., accepting a study place, is binding and may not be cancelled or changed later.

 According to Finnish university legislation, a student may accept only one study place leading to a higher education degree in Finland during one academic term (autumn term 1 Aug – 31 Dec or spring term 1 Jan – 31 Jul).
-This rule applies to all higher education, i.e. Bachelor and Master level degrees awarded by Finnish universities of applied sciences, Bachelor and Master degrees awarded by Finnish universities, and Licentiate and Doctoral degrees awarded by Finnish universities.
+This rule applies to all higher education, i.e., Bachelor and Master level degrees awarded by Finnish universities of applied sciences, Bachelor and Master degrees awarded by Finnish universities, and Licentiate and Doctoral degrees awarded by Finnish universities.
 This regulation is not applied to study rights received in transfer student selections, from the Åland University of Applied Sciences, from the Police University College, and from institutions of higher education outside Finland.

-The applicants who have completed their prior degree in a country other than Finland and who are granted a study right in this call, need to deliver either the original degree certificates or certified copies of the original degree certificates and their translations to the University of Turku, as instructed in the admission notification, on 6 September 2024 at the latest.
+The applicants who have completed their prior degree in a country other than Finland and who are granted a study right in this call, need to deliver either the original degree certificates or certified copies of the original degree certificates and their translations to the University of Turku, as instructed in the admission notification, on 7 March 2025 at the latest.
 If the admitted applicant does not deliver the required certificates by the deadline, they forfeit the study right.
 Instructions on delivering certificates and country-specific requirements.

 Appeal for rectification